SandraMuller/IoTHubDemo/README.md

 <p>I am also doing this through Visual Studio as I am a .Net developer.
 I'm finding the Arduino IDE, Azure NuGet Packages, and the ease of having it all in one solution great!</p>

-<p>The points below will correspond to projects in my solution.
+<p>The points below will correspond to projects in my solution, so you can see the code used to run these applications.
 I started off with <a href="https://azure.microsoft.com/en-us/documentation/articles/iot-hub-csharp-csharp-getstarted">"Get Started with IoT Hub for .Net"</a> and then incorporated <a href="https://azure.microsoft.com/en-us/documentation/articles/iot-hub-csharp-csharp-c2d">"How to send cloud-to-device messages with IoT Hub and .Net"</a>.
 I have also played around with switching from AMQP to HTTP.
 I found it easy to change transport type for sending messages, but retrieving has been difficult (I was working on a network that didn't support AMQP, but it's fine on other networks).</p>

 <h3>1.
 Create Device Identity with IoTHub:</h3>
 <p align="center">